The Drugs Don't Work

-"The Drugs Don't Work" is a song by English rock band the Verve.
+"The Drugs Don't Work" is a song by British rock band the Verve.
 The song was written by Richard Ashcroft and is featured on their third studio album, Urban Hymns.
-It was released on 1 September 1997 as the second single from the album, debuting at number one on the UK singles chart.
+It was released on 1 September 1997 as the second single from the album, entering at the top of the UK Singles Chart.
 The beginning of the video shows the band walking down the street, following on from the end of "Bitter Sweet Symphony".

-Ranked number seven on Channel 4's list of the "100 Greatest #1 Singles", the sombre nature of the song unintentionally captured the spirit of the nation as it was released the day after Princess Diana died.
+Ranked number seven on Channel 4's list of the "100 Greatest #1 Singles", the sombre nature of the song unintentionally captured the spirit of the United Kingdom as it was released the day after Diana, Princess of Wales died.
 In October 2011, NME placed "The Drugs Don't Work" at number 78 on its list "150 Best Tracks of the Past 15 Years".

 Background and recording

 Lead singer Richard Ashcroft wrote the song in early 1995.
 He briefly mentioned it in an interview at the time, relating it to his drug usage: "There's a new track I've just written ...
 It goes 'the drugs don't work, they just make me worse, and I know I'll see your face again'.
 That's how I'm feeling at the moment.
 They make me worse, man.
 But I still take 'em.
 Out of boredom and frustration you turn to something else to escape."
 Over the years people have speculated that the song is about someone close to Ashcroft who was dying; however Ashcroft has been reluctant to give further details as he feels that people have their own views, and if he underlined his own interpretation that would be "killing it for people".
+He would later explain the song was written about his father who was dying, saying the drugs they were giving him were not improving his condition.

 Ashcroft performed the song when the band was touring in support of A Northern Soul.
 The song was eventually recorded for Urban Hymns.
 The album's producer, Chris Potter, later referred to it as both the best song and best vocal he had ever recorded.

 Critical reception

+It was NMEs single of the week, with James Oldham writing that it "is an addictive and emotive record, a work of genius".

 Alan Jones from Music Week wrote, "Beautifully orchestrated, semi-acoustic and distinctly old-fashioned, it's a melancholy ballad executed with great panache and enormous style by a group who can only get bigger."
 Jon Wiederhorn from Rolling Stone described the song as "a tear-stained ballad enhanced with sparse, nebulous horns and reverberating pedal steel guitar."